mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 say when a team is expanding and re-organizing.
 And, as often happens, both things at the same time.

-We discuss that with leadership, and different stakeholders who might be involved in bringing us, and try to work with them in preparing the terrain for the engagement.
+We discuss that with the leadership team, and different stakeholders who might be involved in bringing us, and try to work with them in preparing the terrain for the engagement.

 ## Happy path

-When the client team is bought-in, we get an environment of trust, a sweet spot where we complement the client team seamlessly.
+When the client's team is bought-in, we get an environment of trust, a sweet spot where we complement the client team seamlessly.

 Context and knowledge are shared proactively, affording us smooth onboarding.